-2-Step - Cal's two-factor authentication system is a two-part login process that faculty, staff and affiliates are required to use.
+2-Step - UC Berkeley's two-factor authentication system is a two-part login process that faculty, staff and affiliates are required to use.
 It allows users to protect their own account as well as our institutional data.
 After logging in with CalNet ID, a second step using a registered verification device is required.

 Activating your CalNet ID - A process by which new campus affiliates can create a CalNet ID and passphrase.

 Authentication - Authentication means verifying that a person is who they say they are, usually by making them enter a passphrase.
 Berkeley uses CAS for authentication to web applications.

 Authorization - Authorization happens after authentication and is used to determine what a person is allowed to do or see.
 Authorization decisions can be made within an application or by using central tools like CalGroups and CAS.

 Berkeley Person Registry (BPR) - UC Berkeley's identity registry.
 This is a database where data from multiple campus Systems of Record (SORs) are collected and matched to create one comprehensive identity record for each person.
 Identity records are stored and distributed to downstream systems like LDAP and Active Directory.

 CalGroups - A CalNet service that allows the campus community to create and manage access groups that can be utilized across multiple campus resources.

 CalNet Account Manager (CAM) - A tool that allows students, faculty, staff and affiliates to change their passphrase, obtain a new passphrase when lost, change CalNet ID, update recovery email address, and manage other personal settings.

 CalNet Active Directory (CalNetAD) - Active Directory (AD) is a directory service that Microsoft developed for Windows domain networks.
 It is included in most Windows Server operating systems as a set of processes and services.
-CalNet feeds account information into the Berkeley Active Directory servers which are supported by the IST Windows Services Group.
+CalNet feeds account information into the Berkeley Active Directory servers which are supported by the bIT Windows Services Group.